-When her fiancé runs off with her cousin Taylor is utterly humiliated, and runs off to live with her Uncle in Scotland.
+When her fiancé runs off with her cousin, Taylor is utterly humiliated, and runs off to live with her Uncle in Scotland.
 But, her Grandmother, Lady Esther– one of London’s wealthiest matriarchs– lay’s dying, and she refuses to allow her money to be passed onto her ridiculous family.
 Together, Esther and Taylor were going to pull of the scam of the seasons.

-Desperate to escape the warship of her Uncle Malcolm, she marries Lucas Ross, a devastatingly handsome American Rancher.
+Desperate to escape the wardship of her Uncle Malcolm, she marries Lucas Ross, a devastatingly handsome American Rancher.
 The agreement was nothing more than a business arrangement, Esther’s money would allow Lucas to return to his ranch in Montana, and Taylor had her one reasons, a precious legacy she would do anything to protect.
 Nothing more than stranger’s destined to part in Boston, they both hold their own secrets.
 But as they traveled, and her new husband spoke of the freedom of Montana, and new future is taken shape in her mind.
 A future where maybe Lucas Ross stuck around.
 Prince Charming by Julie Garwood is an intriguing tale, of learning to trust, of finding family, and coming to love those you least expect.

 Sir Horace Lance is a formidable and blunt person and so when he asks, or more accurately demands, his sister Lady Ombersley take charge of his daughter Sophia as he goes on a diplomatic mission to Brazil, she can do naught but accept.